Continental Air Forces: Reorganization

 Air Defense Command's first Cold War network was the Lashup Radar Network, which was replaced by the Permanent System that included an improved search radar, which had been recommended by CAF.
 CAF's studies for computerized airborne early warning and control were developed into the 1950s Lincoln Transition System that became the Semi-Automatic Ground Environment.

 Aftermath

-Continental Air Forces was superseded by Strategic Air Command in 1946.
-In 1992 SAC was inactivated.
-On 7 August 2009 SAC was redesignated as Air Force Global Strike Command (AFGSC), and activated that same day.
-In 2020 AFGSC retained the nuclear deterrence and global strike mission.
+The US Army Air Forces redesignated Continental Air Forces as Strategic Air Command (SAC) on 21 March 1946.
+SAC was inactivated in 1992.